MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 > Which knowledge graph concepts does this event touch?
 > Which paths from this event lead toward risk, fraud, failure, churn, delay, escalation, or opportunity?

 That deeper lane is where Time Molecules fits.
 Time Molecules can act as the system that says: this is not just an event.
-This is an event inside a case, with case-level properties, event-level properties, semantic meaning, process history, and probable futures.
+This is an event inside a case (a cycle) of a process, with case-level properties, event-level properties, semantic meaning, process history, and probable futures.

 That changes the nature of detection.

-Instead of saying, “Is this event bad?” we can ask:
+Instead of asking, “Is this event bad?” we can ask:

 > What is this event becoming?

 ## Events are not Isolated Facts

-Events that happen in the world usually have a number of downstream events, some bigger than others, perhaps all seemingly inconsequential, some perhaps disaterous.
+Events that happen in the world are the result of upstream events and precede a number of downstream events, some bigger than others, perhaps all seemingly inconsequential, some perhaps disaterous.
 It order to analyze the effect:

-1. Knowledge graphs can link the event to other phenomenon.
+1. Knowledge graphs (where the event is part of the ontology of the KG) can link the event to other phenomenon, particularly goals and risks we wish to avoid.
 2. Prolog scripts can estimate the probability of risks based on contemporary events.

 Let's look at an example.
 A login event is not just a login event.

-It belongs to a case.
+It belongs to a case of a cycle of potential fraud.
 The case might be a session, a customer journey, an account lifecycle, an order, a shipment, an insurance claim, a support incident, a loan application, a patient encounter, or a security investigation.

 The login also has event properties: